hdzhong/Quizlet-But-Worse/README.md

 - I hope to add back in some functionality such as the matching game and a more robust search function
 - I hope to refactor the toolbar menu of my flashcard UI as a separate panel
 - I hope to make my application more robust by addition my exceptions, try/catch clauses, and assertions
+- I hope to implement a bidirectional relationships between all my models to prevent duplication of certain items
+- Right now I have more than one UI element coupled to my model but I believe it is possible to reduce the coupling by implementing the observer design pattern instead

 ### Phase 4: Task 2
 **Sample log:**